Summary Points

 - Strong OCR that enables data import when taking pictures documents that need to be entered.

-- An integrated and organized central census that aligns rounding needs in an efficient manner.
+- An integrated and organized central census that aligns rounding needs efficiently.

 - A powerful set of real-time and real-world analytics and reporting features.